 Proper Fiber Levels

 Fiber is a type of carbohydrate that, like calories, may or may not be needed in greater levels depending on your senior dog’s precise age.
-Many senior formulas have added fiber to help your dog with digestion and losing weight, and it can also help alleviate constipation and regulate glucose levels.
+Many senior formulas have added fiber to help your dog with digestion and losing weight, and it can also help with constipation and regulate glucose levels.

 But keep in mind that very old dogs probably don't need to lose weight.
 They need to gain it.
 Be sure to check with your veterinarian to find the best senior dog food that has the right fiber and carb levels for your pet’s particular needs.

 Essential fatty acids — including omega-3 fatty acids and omega-6 fatty acids — are often in adult dog foods and senior formulas.
 That's because they're very important for your dog's health at every life stage, including old age.